georgemandis/spacejam-benchmark/README.md

-# spacejam-benchmark
+# The Space Jam Standard
-Modern websites should perform at least as well as a movie website from 1996.
+Modern websites should perform at least as well as [a movie website](https://spacejam.com) from 1996.